orbeon/orbeon-forms-doc/contributors/state-handling.md

 [SINCE Orbeon Forms 2023.1]

-When the session hearbeat feature is disabled, Orbeon Forms can display a dialog to the user when the session is about to expire.
+When the session heartbeat feature is disabled, Orbeon Forms can display a dialog to the user when the session is about to expire.
 This dialog can be enabled with the following property:

 ```xml
 <property